Google Pixel Watch 4 vs. Pixel Watch 3: Finally in true flagship territory?

 Wear OS 5 (3 years of updates)

-Other than that, we expect the Pixel Watch 4 to feature the same fitness and health sensors as the Pixel Watch 3.
-The highlight of the sensor assortment would be a multi-path optical heart rate sensor supporting ECG readings.
-The Pixel Watch 3 also supports blood-oxygen detection, skin temperature readings, and cEDA analysis, so those should carry over to the Pixel Watch 4 as well.
+Other than that, the Pixel Watch 4 features the same fitness and health sensors as the Pixel Watch 3.
+The highlight of the sensor assortment is a multi-path optical heart rate sensor supporting ECG readings.
+The Pixel Watch 3 also supports blood-oxygen detection, skin temperature readings, and cEDA analysis, and those carry over to the Pixel Watch 4 as well.

 Google Pixel Watch 4 vs. Pixel Watch 3: Fitness and health features